Argentina: Transport

-Argentina has the largest railway system in Latin America, with 36966 km of operating lines in 2008, out of a full network of almost 48000 km.
-This system links all 23 provinces plus Buenos Aires City, and connects with all neighbouring countries.
+Argentina has the largest railway system in Latin America, with 36966 km of operating lines in 2008, out of a network of almost 48000 km.
+This system links all 23 provinces, plus Buenos Aires City, and connects with all neighbouring countries.
 There are four incompatible gauges in use; this forces virtually all interregional freight traffic to pass through Buenos Aires.
-The system has been in decline since the 1940s: regularly running up large budgetary deficits, by 1991 it was transporting 1,400 times less goods than it did in 1973.
+The system has been in decline since the 1940s: regularly running up large budgetary deficits.
+By 1991, it was transporting 1,400 times less goods than it did in 1973.

 However, in recent years the system has experienced a greater degree of investment from the state, in both commuter rail lines and long-distance lines, renewing rolling stock and infrastructure.
-In April 2015, by overwhelming majority the Argentine Senate passed a law which re-created Ferrocarriles Argentinos (2015), effectively re-nationalising the country's railways, a move which saw support from all major political parties on both sides of the political spectrum.
+In April 2015, by overwhelming majority the Argentine Senate passed a law which recreated Ferrocarriles Argentinos, effectively renationalising the country's railways, a move which saw support from all major political parties on both sides of the political spectrum.